 What do we do when our Father, who we thought was strong, turns out to be weak and when his sickness becomes a spectacle and he is no longer the one who can lift up a house, but certainly one who can bring one down?
 How are we to think about a man who got bested by his very own creepy little demon?

-My advice to anyone in this situation who stands in judgment of another person, even if he is a priest who is deservedly bowing himself in humiliation: Remember the parts you like and love, be grateful to him and honor him for what he gave to you over the years, and forgive him for the parts you don’t like.
+My advice to anyone in this situation who stands in judgment of another person, even if he is a priest who is deservedly bowing himself in humiliation: Remember the parts you like and love, be grateful to him and honor him for what he gave to you, and forgive him for the parts you don’t like.

 Judgment is another kind of sickness.

 All those screaming matches between my father and myself were due to judgment.
 The discord and noise were products of one who was thinking as a child.
 With his advice and counsel, Father John created a bridge from childhood to manhood.
-Love everyone.
-Do not judge them.
-And forgive without reservations.
+Love everyone and do not judge them.
+Forgive without reservations.

 And to my friend, I have a message: The demon bested you, but Christ bested him and all of his stupid little friends.
 Do not despair, because God loves you and he always will.
 Be encouraged by the work God has for you.
 Even though you don't get to know what it is tomorrow, he has a plan for your redemption.
 You delivered a lot of good to a lot of people including me and that wasn't lost, and it's not forgotten, and it's not impossible to do it again.
 He will deliver you.
 Seek humility and forgive yourself.
 I see you for much more than your weakness.
 I love you and I forgive you.